 Please note that, due to the 'common building block' structure of LGIM's passive equity funds (including the LGIM DDF which gains its equity exposure passively) there is a degree of overlap between the most significant votes cast within each fund.
-We have therefore sought to provide different examples within each fund.
+We have therefore sought to provide different examples within each fund that are of relevance.

-Schroder Dynamic Multi Asset Fund
+Schroder Sustainable Future Multi-Asset Fund

 Schroder does not currently have a process for identifying the 10 most significant votes within the Fund.
 Instead, Schroder has provided a number of examples of votes that it deems to be significant.
-This has been challenged by the Trustees and Schroder has confirmed that it is working with various internal stake-holders to develop a process of best-practice and will update the Trustees in due course.
+This has been challenged by the Trustees and Schroder has confirmed that it is working with various internal stakeholders to develop a process of best-practice and will update the Trustees in due course.